giuliomattera/Cartpole-RL-agents-control-ros-bridge-for-simulink/README.md

-# Carte Pole control with QAC agent
+# Carte Pole control with RL agents

-In this project a REINFORCE with baseline (Q-Actor-Critic) agent is created in python with tensorflow library.
-ROS is used to link the actions of the agent with the systems' state (Carte Pole) modelled in Simulink.
+In this project a REINFORCE with baseline (Q-Actor-Critic) and DPPG agents are created in python with tensorflow library.
+ROS is used to link the actions of one of the agent with the systems' state (Carte Pole) modelled in Simulink.

 ## Technologies
 Project is created with: